 François Jost, Professeur Emeritus, Sorbonne Nouvelle – Paris III, France.

 François Jost has a PhD, in narratology, an MA in Philosophy and Aesthetics, and BA's both in Philosophy and Modern Literature.
 He is the author or co-author of more than twenty books, translated into several languages.
 For example: L'oeil-caméra: Entre film et roman (1987), Un monde à notre image: Enonciation, cinéma, télévision (1992), Le temps d'un regard: Du spectateur aux images (1998), Récit cinématographique (2003), Années 70 - La télévision en jeu (2005), Penser la création audiovisuelle: Cinéma, télévision, multimédia (2009), Lire, voir, entendre: La réception des objets médiatiques (2015), Pour une éthique des médias (2016), La méchanceté en actes à l'ère numérique (2018, forthcoming).
-He specializes in television studies and is the director of the Journal Télévision, as well as the director of the research centre CEISME, at the Sorbonne, dedicated to the study of images and sounds in media.
+He specializes in television studies and is the director of the Journal Télévision and former director of the research centre CEISME, at the Sorbonne, dedicated to the study of images and sounds in media.
 He has lectured, as an invited guest, in some of the most prestigious film schools and universities in the world (12 in total).
 He maintains a regular presence in the French and international written press, radio and television

 Lúcia Nagib, University of Reading, Department of Film, Theatre & Television, UK.